Friday, December 25, 2015

 The Store Manager even called on the following Monday to make sure that we received our order and that we were happy with the new purchases.
 Yes, and yes.

-Mexican fisherman cleaning catch - and feeding bird
+Fisherman cleaning catch and feeding bird

 Almex on the other hand might need a lesson in geography.
 Isla Mujeres really and truly is part of Mexico.

-It would be interesting to hear from other islanders, or residents of Isla Cozumel or Isla Holbox if you have successfully had a large delivery from Costco On-line, or did Almex cause you some hair-pulling moments too?
+It would be interesting to hear from other islanders, or residents of Isla Cozumel or Isla Holbox if you have successfully had a large delivery from Costco Online, or did Almex cause you some hair-pulling moments too?

 It’s all part of the daily fun of living in paradise.